gaford/gaustinford.com/README.md

 # gaustinford.com

-The code for my personal web site.
+The code for my personal web server.